WoW Midnight Healer Tier List - May 2026 Update

 Q: Which healer is best for Mythic+?

-A: Restoration Druid, Holy Paladin, or Resto Shaman.
-All S-tier in April.
-Druid if you want consistent safety, Paladin if you want damage reduction + tank carries, Shaman if you want utility + best PUG pick.
-All three are solid.
+A: Restoration Druid, Restoration Shaman, or Mistweaver Monk.
+All S-tier in May.
+Druid if you want consistent safety and HoT gameplay, Shaman if you want utility + best PUG pick + essential cooldowns, Mistweaver if you want burst healing and mechanic avoidance.
+All three dominate high keys.

 Q: Which healer is best for raids?